lishaduck/lishaduck/README.md

 ### Hi there 👋
-🔭 I’m currently working on my Bikes-by-Eli repository (which is for time being private)
+🔭 I’m currently working on my [Bikes-by-Eli](github.com/lishaduck/bikes-by-eli) repository (which is for time being private)
 🌱 I’m currently learning a lot about the Elm language.
 ⚡ Fun fact: Programming is cool.
-I's a fact now.
+It's a fact now.

 <!--
 **lishaduck/lishaduck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.